 Trust & New Relationships:

 So how can a person who has had been emotionally and narcissistically abused to the extent that they routinely doubt themselves, learn to trust their own judgement when starting a new relationship?
-The following extract is from my book, “The Waking Co-Dependent Diaries: Emotional Neglect and Narcissistic Abuse – A Recovery of Self’ and discusses what thoughts and behaviours we can be mindful of – in ourselves and in others – as we enter into the world of emotionally healthy people.
+How do we enter into the world of emotionally healthy people?

 The insidious part of being narcissistically abused for years is that not only is it hard to find someone decent, it’s also hard to accept them – we’ve been programmed to want the bad guys.
 We may be lucky enough to find a wonderful person, who ticks more than the average boxes, but lo and behold, we find faults with him.
 Our friends let out a big sigh and plead with us to reconsider – “What’s wrong with him?
 He’s lovely!
 It’s only been three weeks; give him a chance!”
 But we remain steadfast in our decision and confidently say, “Look, he’s just not connecting with me the way that I need” – Mm, you’re dead right there!
 He’s not a self-centred con artist without a soul; he WILL be connecting with you differently.